Adarsh-jaiss/GO-Hotel-reservation/README.md

     go run main.go
     ```

-The application should now be accessible at `http://localhost:3000`.
+The application should now be accessible at `http://localhost:8000`.

+### Running via docker conatiner

+1. build the image : `docker build -t go-api:1 .`
+2. Run for checking image : `docker images`
+3. Read Prerequisites.
+4. Run the docker conatiner from the image : `docker run -d -p 8000:8000 --name go_api_conatiner go-api:1`
+5. Now access it on `localhost:8000`

 ## Using GO-Hotel-Reservation with Docker